top of page

 Florida-Specific Considerations

-• Licensing Requirements: In Florida, certain professional licenses (like those for medical practices or contractors) are entity-specific and may not transfer in an asset sale.
+In Florida, certain professional licenses (like those for medical practices or contractors) are entity-specific and may not transfer in an asset sale.
+This can impact your decision significantly.

-• Tax Implications: Florida does not impose a state income tax on individuals, but there may still be federal tax considerations depending on the structure.
+Florida does not impose a state income tax on individuals, but there may still be federal tax considerations depending on the structure.
+Understanding these implications is crucial for your financial planning.

-• Real Estate Transfers: If the business owns property, Florida's documentary stamp taxes and transfer processes must be factored in.
+If the business owns property, Florida's documentary stamp taxes and transfer processes must be factored in.
+This can add complexity to the transaction, so be prepared to navigate these requirements.

 Disclaimer: This article is provided for general informational purposes only and should not be relied upon as legal advice.
 No attorney-client relationship is formed by reading or using this content.
 Business transactions involve fact-specific legal and tax considerations, and you should consult qualified legal and tax professionals before making decisions.